glvnst/shelltools/mdtable/README.md

 # mdtable

-Utility for working with markdown tables.
+utility for creating markdown tables from json

 Work in progress. -- Currently this utility only support generating markdown tables.